-If so, then that’s pretty exciting.
+Heat efficiency is one of the many benefits of going modular, which is exciting news.
 After all, modular home prices are already 20% less than the same house built in the traditional manner.
 Saving money on utility costs after your home’s built just sweetens the deal even more.

-Because modular homes are assembled on site, the units must be built according to the strictest tolerances.
+Because modular homes are assembled on-site, the units must be built according to the strictest tolerances.
 If they are off even a little, then the modules won’t line up during setting.
 For that reason, quality control at the factory is strict.
 Modular construction means fewer gaps and less chance for air leakage.
 The result is a home that is both heat efficient and solidly built.

 Think of a modular home like a series of building blocks that are joined together to form your house.
 Each block, or module, has its own floor, walls, and ceiling.
 This means there are two walls between the joined rooms.
-The result is a well insulated, heat efficient house.
+The result is a well-insulated, heat-efficient house.

 If you use zone heating and cooling, then you can increase heat efficiency by only conditioning the areas used.
 For instance, a Cape Cod floor plan usually has one and a half stories with the bedrooms being upstairs.
-At night you can adjust the temperature in your bedrooms separately from the rest of the home.
+At night, you can adjust the temperature in your bedrooms separately from the rest of the home.
 In the morning, you reverse the process and heat or cool the living space.
 This is accomplished with programmable thermostats and separate heating systems for each “zone.”

 Energy Star Savings

-Because modular homes are customizable, you can choose to build your new home with even more green options, which save energy and often qualify for tax credits.
+Additionally, you can choose to build your new home with even more green options, which save energy and often qualify for tax credits.

 - Energy Star Appliances